 Checkout tokens can only be used once and expire after 7 days.

-Refer to the full response for generating a checkout token here.
+For more information, refer to the full response for generating a checkout token.

 Capture order